Eugene Cho

 To you, Eugene and those from the gender neutrality/inclusive camp, may I ask this:

 You want the Bible to address both brothers and sisters equally.
 Yet, the vast majority of the weight of responsibility falls on the men.
-Read the rest of this entry »
+Continue reading “does the responsibility of God’s glory fall upon men?”

 god can create a stone he can’t move…